ritesh845/docker/exam-docker/README.md

-git clone backend app

-git clone frontend app
+First run
+sudo chmod +x install.sh (For clone the frontend and backend project on gitlab and also create mysql folder if it not exits)

 after that

 build all docker images run below command

-1) docker compose build
+1) docker compose build or docker-compose build

+take breath it's take time

 creating container and run docker setup to below command

-docker compose up -d (-d [detech] is optional if you don't want see background process so you don't use -d )
+docker compose up -d or or docker-compose up -d(-d [detech] is optional if you don't want see background process so you don't use -d )

 show all running container in terminal run this command  : docker ps